BonsaiDen/JavaScript-Garden/doc/closures.md

 ### Avoiding the reference problem

-In order to copy the value of the loop's index variable, it is best to use an [anonymous wrapper](#scopes).
+In order to copy the value of the loop its index variable, it is best to use an [anonymous wrapper](#scopes).

     for(var i = 0; i < 10; i++) {